What does the big photo on the Home page show?

 What happens to turtles?

 – No effects on turtle nesting.
 Because PEM creates no scarps it is easy for the turtles to access the beach, which may be why the zone with PEM had the highest number of Green Turtle nests in Broward County.
-If a turtle should dig deep and hit a PEM it is covered with foam.
+If a turtle should dig deep and hit a PEM it is soft at the top.
 Check under “Environment” where you will find more information and a Turtle report from Nova Southeastern University, Florida.

 Can you install during the nesting season?